 - Impulse responses and variance decompositions

-Cointegration and volatility modelling
+Cointegration and volatility modeling

-- Cointegration: Modelling long-run financial behaviour
+- Cointegration: Modelling long-run financial behavior

 - Stationarity and unit root testing